Visa requirements for South Ossetian citizens

 Visa requirements for South Ossetian citizens are administrative entry restrictions imposed on citizens of South Ossetia by the authorities of other states.

 Passport Validity

 Visa Requirements

-South Ossetia has mutual visa-free agreements with Russia in 2010 and Abkhazia in 2015 among others.
+South Ossetia has mutual visa-free agreements with Russia in 2010 and Abkhazia in 2015.
 South Ossetians can either use their domestic or international passport to enter Russia and Abkhazia.
 South Ossetia and Venezuela are preparing to sign a mutual visa-free agreement.